Overseas Adventure Travel

 Tips for Traveling to Belize

-We have been offering Belize vacations since 1986!
+We have been offering Belize vacations since 1986.
 This page includes information on how to avoid the common pitfalls of traveling to Belize that we have seen happen over and over for those who don’t prepare properly.
-Please sit down and look through this information before you commit yourself to a trip with us; you will be glad that you did!
+Please sit down and look through this information, hopefully it will help ease any concerns you may have.

 Potential problems that can affect your vacation

-We have been doing this a long time…. and we see people make the same mistakes.
+We have been doing this a long time, and hope you advise on all the “what if’s” that may spring to mind.
 Each link jumps you down to how to avoid each possibility.

 - You miss our meeting and have to catch up with the trip on your own.